• Courses

 • audio event will appear on the left side of the Preview and Debug mode

-However, if your player is not in the iFrame and uses the <audio> tag, then you could try changing the Listener’s trigger from DOM Ready to Window Loaded.
+However, if your player is not in the iFrame and uses the <audio> tag, you could try changing the Listener’s trigger from DOM Ready to Window Loaded.

 Google Tag Manager Recipe